angelcervera/sbt-multimodule-template/README.md

 ### Crossversion
 Generate code for different Scala versions.
-This feature is enabled automatically for the other plugins, like release or publish
+This feature is enabled automatically for plugins as well, like release or publish

 ### Bintray publishing process
 Publishing process to Bintray using [ sbt/sbt-bintray ](https://github.com/sbt/sbt-bintray) plugin.